marcelkb/KeepAwake/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Status](https://img.shields.io/badge/Status-Active-success.svg)

-A lightweight **Windows tray app** that prevents your PC from going into standby during working hours.
+A lightweight **Windows tray app** that prevents your PC from going into standby during working hours if connected to ac.
 It runs silently in the system tray with a green/red status icon and simple menu controls.

 ---